rubymonsters/ruby-for-beginners/source/10-objects/04-calling.md

 And so on.

-In other words, you first address, or mention, the object that you want to talk to, and then, with the dot `.`, send a message by specifying the method name.
+In other words, you first address, or mention, the object that you want to talk to, and then, with the dot `.`, "send a message" to the object by specifying the method name.
+We also say: "you call the method upcase on the string".

 <p class="hint">
 A dot is used to call a method on an object.
 </p>

 Imagine the string `name` is a person you can talk to.
-You can ask questions by "sending a message" to them, and they'll respond by sending (or returning) something back.
+You can ask questions by "sending a message" to them, and they'll respond by sending (returning) something back.
 The term "sending messages" actually is used instead of "calling a method" in programming, and specifically in Ruby.

-So, you can ask this string to hand you an "upcased" version of itself.
+So, you can ask the string to hand you an "upcased" version of itself.
 And it responds by doing so.
 Or you can ask it for its length, and it responds by returning the number `12` to you.